 This trope is becoming more Defictionalized as time goes on.
 Sister Trope of Laser Sight, when a laser pointer shows where the gun points.
 Compare and contrast Puppet Gun, a gun used for aiming a much bigger weapon.

-- The Arm Slaves in Full Metal Panic! have the pilot wear a special headband over their forehead so the cockpit can track their head motions.
+- Full Metal Panic!: The Arm Slaves require the pilot to wear a special headband over their forehead so the cockpit can track their head motions.
 This in turn allows the pilot to control the facing of the Arm Slave's head by moving their own.
-Since many models of Arm Slave mount machine guns in their head, this allows the pilot to direct point defense literally at a glance.
+Since many models of Arm Slave mount machine guns in their heads, this allows the pilot to direct point defense literally at a glance.

-- Nicholas Cage's character in Fire Birds, a rookie Apache pilot, has trouble learning to use one of these, leading to some... innovative teaching methods on the part of his instructor.
+- Fire Birds: Nicolas Cage's character is a rookie Apache pilot and has trouble learning to use one of these, leading to some... innovative teaching methods on the part of his instructor.

-- In Half Past Dead, Steven Seagal's character explains to his friend (played by Ja Rule) how to operate a crashed helicopter's gun using the helmet.
+- Half Past Dead: Steven Seagal's character explains to his friend (played by Ja Rule) how to operate a crashed helicopter's gun using the helmet.
 When the firefight breaks out, it comes in handy.

-- Airwolf has one in Stringfellow Hawke's helmet.
+- Airwolf: The series has one in Stringfellow Hawke's helmet.

 - There was a third-party product for the NES which was a headset-mounted zapper gun.

-- A VR game like this was at Segaworld in London's Trocadero c.
+- A Virtual Reality game like this was at Segaworld in London's Trocadero c.
 1999.

-- The first widespread implementation in a fighter aircraft was the MiG-29 "Fulcrum" in the 1980's, causing some alarm within NATO after they discovered how effective they were from ex-GDR examples of that plane, particularly in combination with the R-73/AA-11 heat-seeking missile.
+- The first widespread implementation in a fighter aircraft was the MiG-29 "Fulcrum" in The '80s, causing some alarm within NATO after they discovered how effective they were from ex-GDR examples of that plane, particularly in combination with the R-73/AA-11 heat-seeking missile.
 The US Air Force and Navy, who had been rolling them out rather tentatively until this point, were quick to catch up.